SrinivasNedunuri/SQL-Queries/README.md

 # SQL-Queries
-Basic and Advanced Queries including recursive queries This project demonstrates SQL queries from basic to advanced topics on the employees database.
+Basic and Advanced Queries including recursive queries.
+This project demonstrates SQL queries from basic to advanced topics on the employees database.
 # Database: Employees
 Follow the steps below to install the project database